GenogramAI

 How do you show relationships in a genogram key?

 Relationship symbols in a genogram key include: solid line for marriage, dashed line for engagement, single slash for separation, double slash for divorce, dotted line for cohabitation.
-Emotional relationships use different line styles: thick lines for close bonds, zigzag for conflict, dashed for distant.
+Emotional relationships use different line styles: solid blue line for close bonds, zigzag for conflict, dashed for distant.

 What symbols are used for emotional relationships?